daormar/debasher/doc/design_doc_resident.md

 ### Failure model

 - **Tolerated**: the crash of any process of a `resident` program (SIGKILL, uncaught exception, out-of-memory kill) and its relaunch, by the `Supervisor` or by hand.
 Any number of nodes may crash at any time, including while other nodes are recovering, with the exceptions listed under "Limits and non-goals".
-There is deliberately no bound on how many nodes fail simultaneously: each node recovers from its own checkpoint and message log, on stable storage, independently of the others, so correctness does not depend on how many failed at once.
+There is deliberately no bound on how many nodes fail simultaneously: each node recovers from its own checkpoint and input log, on stable storage, independently of the others, so correctness does not depend on how many failed at once.
 (A bound on simultaneous failures only buys something in designs whose redundancy lives in other nodes' volatile memory, such as logging at the sender or replication with quorums; this design has neither.)
-- **Assumed to keep working**: the machine and its operating system, and the filesystem under the program's outdir (it keeps what was written: checkpoints, message logs, markers).
+- **Assumed to keep working**: the machine and its operating system, and the filesystem under the program's outdir (it keeps what was written: checkpoints, input logs, markers).
 Resident programs run on a single machine (BUILTIN scheduler only), so network partitions do not apply.
 - **Durability level (decided 2026-09-20): process crashes only.** Nothing is `fsync`ed anywhere, so logs and checkpoints survive the crash of a process but not the crash or power loss of the machine; see the note below on what `fsync` is and what it would cost.
 - **Not tolerated**: machine crash or power loss (see above), disk corruption, and processes that misbehave instead of crashing (Byzantine faults).
 - **The `Supervisor` is not itself supervised.** If it dies, the nodes keep running with their state, but nobody relaunches a crashed node until the `Supervisor` is relaunched by hand.
 Decided on 2026-09-20: this is simply documented, and no mechanism is added for now.